cloudposse/docs/content/kubernetes-platform-services/dashboard/cluster-portal.md

 # Installation

-To install the `portal`, you will need to define the `hostname`, which is the FQHN used to access the portal.
+To install the `portal`, you will need to define the `hostname`, which is the FQHN used to access the `portal`.

-In our example, we use `portal.us-west-2.staging.example.com` as this FQHN.
-Replace this with appropriate value to suit your specific project.
+In our example, we use `portal.us-west-2.staging.example.com` as the FQHN.
+Replace this with an appropriate value to suit your specific project.

 ## Create OAuth2 Application

-For authentification we'll need to create an OAuth2 application with one of the supported external providers.
+For authentication we'll need to create an OAuth2 application with one of the supported external providers.

 The OAuth2 callback URL should be `https://portal.us-west-2.staging.example.com/oauth2/callback`